Frequently Asked Questions

 Is Elizabethtown's adult degree program accredited?

-Elizabethtown College and The School of Continuing and Professional Studies are accredited by the Middle States Association of Colleges and Secondary Schools, the major accrediting agency of the Mid-Atlantic Region.
+Elizabethtown College is accredited by the Middle States Commission on Higher Education, 3624 Market Street, Philadelphia, PA 19104.
+(267-284-5000) The Middle States Commission on Higher Education is an institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation.
 This accreditation requires compliance with rigorous academic standards.
-The Center also relies on its own quality assurance processes such as faculty assessment and student and employer satisfaction surveys.
+The School also relies on its own quality assurance processes such as faculty assessment and student and employer satisfaction surveys.
 Students can review documents of accreditation by contacting the Registration and Records Office at 717-361-1409.

 How do I apply to a degree program?